A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

 Notice that, in comparison to the system of characteristics at \eqref{eq:int_ODEnonhom}, we are restricting the first ODE to the set $\{h>0\}$.
 Indeed, if $h(t) = 0$, then $\rho_t = 0$ and thus we lose any information on the trajectories for that time instant.
-The above observations are formalized in the following theorem, which is at the core of our paper (c.f.
+The above observations are formalized in the following theorem, which is the main result of our paper (c.f.
 Theorem \ref{thm:lifting}).